 While there are many metrics you can review about a competitor’s website, there are three common ones that you might choose to prioritize depending on your analysis goal.
 They include:

 Different website analytics tools have unique features to allow you to monitor a variety of elements related to market analysis and data collection.
-Testing these tools can help you discover which ones best serve your analysis goals and business model.
+Furthermore, testing these tools can help you discover which ones best serve your analysis goals and business model.
 Many of these tools offer both paid and free or trial versions to allow you to explore which ones best serve your needs.
 Some include:

 The MixRank tool provides detailed information about a company and its affiliates.
 This is good for conducting competitive analysis and looking for new leads by helping you discover which products and services your competitors offer.
 Some data points from MixRank include:

 Moz is a popular tool for monitoring SEO and social marketing campaigns.
-You can also use it to monitor rank racking, review backlink analysis, undertake keyword research, and run site audits.
+You can also use it to monitor rank tracking, review backlink analysis, undertake keyword research, and run site audits.
 The Pro version allows users to crawl their own websites and competitor websites.
 The crawl feature also notifies you when you have a new site issue to fix.

 The Quantcast program focuses on demographics and behavior.
 It tags websites, blogs, videos, and widgets to measure statistics such as users’ ages, genders, and interest areas.
 It also tracks user retention and interaction statistics for a variety of factors and allows for real-time analysis to monitor changes as they occur.
-To use, embed a tracking code on your website to generate your own data and access limited information from other websites, such as traffic reports.
-Quantcast may be most successful when used with other analytics tools to see how changing a website affects conversion goals and branding.

 SEMrush monitors competitors’ display advertising and search engine marketing (SEM) strategies.
 It can also monitor your own website performance in organic search results and compare them with competitors.
 Other information SEMrush provides includes: